Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

   * Schwefel, H.P., 1981.
 Numerical optimization of computer models.
 John Wiley & Sons, Inc..
 * Rechenberg, I., 1989.
 Evolution strategy: Nature’s way of optimization.
 In Optimization: Methods and Applications, Possibilities and Limitations (pp. 106-126).
 Springer, Berlin, Heidelberg.
   * Auger, A., Hansen, N., López-Ibáñez, M. and Rudolph, G., 2022.
 Tributes to Ingo Rechenberg (1934--2021).
 ACM SIGEVOlution, 14(4), pp.1-4.
+  * Streckenbach, J., Koref, I.S., Rechenberg, I. and Uhlmann, E., 2020.
+Optimization with the evolution strategy by example of electrical-discharge drilling.
+Neurocomputing, 391, pp.318-324.
   * Rechenberg, I., 2019, July.
 Evolution, robotics and the somersaulting spider.
 In Proceedings of Genetic and Evolutionary Computation Conference (pp. 1-1).
   * Rechenberg, I., 2000.
 Case studies in evolutionary experimentation and computation.
 Computer Methods in Applied Mechanics and Engineering, 186(2-4), pp.125-140.
   * Rechenberg, I., 1984.
 The evolution strategy.
 A mathematical model of darwinian evolution.
 In Synergetics—from Microscopic to Macroscopic Order (pp. 122-132).
 Springer, Berlin, Heidelberg.